kiboschool/course-pm-and-design/src/assessments.md

 Due Date: MMM DD, YYYY

 **Week 2 - Concept Testing**(10 points)<br>
-Refine your product concepts, then conduct user tests with 3-5 users in the target audience<br>
+Refine your product concepts, then conduct user tests with 3-5 users in the target audience.
+Submit a research report summarizing the results of your concept tests and planned changes to your product vision.<br>
 Due Date: MMM DD, YYYY<br>

 **Week 3 - Wireframing**(5 points)<br>